-Lessons may be paid for by cash, cheque or bank/online transfer.
+Lessons may be paid for by cash, cheque or bank/online transfer (Bacs).

-Most self-employed people can claim lessons against tax and some employers and private insurers (see below) pay for lessons.
+Most self-employed people can claim lessons against tax and some employers and private insurers (see below) will pay for lessons.

 Private medical insurance

 Many of the major private medical insurance companies will reimburse Alexander Technique lessons.
 Please check the conditions of your policy with your company.
 Most require a consultant referral (see exceptions below), and I can assist you with advice in obtaining this.
 The following companies will normally fund lessons, although note that the rules of some insurers change quite often: